ibrahim85/Watson_ChickenProj_JP/README.md

 ```
 **Notes**: *Due to file permissions issues I encounteder with the urllib library, the root folder containing the script will be used for caching the file as the mask is applied.
 Do not panic, just delete said files after the script is done.*

+### bounding_box_crop_rotate_script
+This code is used to crop the newly masked images based on a min area defined by a bounding box with two parellel normal sides.

+This code requires some setup:
+- The script must be in the same root as *./masks/*
+- use only forloop_bounding_box_crop_rotate_script.py

+once the code is ran, the function is defined and is ran on all images located in *./masks/*

+**Outputs:** Once an image is ran through the code, it is saved in its original file location which preserves the orignial data structure.